DevExpress/dotnet-eud/interface-elements-for-web/articles/rich-text-editor/miscellaneous/insert-a-hyperlink.md

 Specify an email address (required), message subject, link text and tooltip, and click **OK**.

 > [!NOTE]
-> If a hyperlink is specified for a portion of text, it automatically appears in the **Text** editor.
-For some elements, e.g. images, you can not specify hyperlink text.
+> Hyperlinks automatically appear in the **Text** editor when it is specified for a portion of text.
+You cannot specify hyperlink text for some elements, for example, images.